stephanleyherman/stephanleyherman/README.md

 #### I'm a Game Programmer with experience in Unity and Unreal.
 #### I have a Bachelor in Computer Science, i studied programming and cyber security during my time in the University.
 ---
-I'm using this page to act as a portfolio of mine on game prototypes that i have made, to make this portfolio clear and concise i would only include some that i think is worth mentioning and explained.
+I'm using this page to act as a portfolio of mine on game prototypes that i have made, to make this portfolio clear and concise i would only include some prototypes that i think is worth mentioning and explained.
 At the end of the page i would put in more statistics and background on how i got here and how game design became my passion.